 Yes, I will add new information to the course about twice a year.
-For instance if I start working with a new piece of equipment or editing software programme.
-Once you’ve bought the course, you will keep access to it and receive an email when new information is added to the course!
+For instance, when I am using new equipment or change my editing software.
+Once you’ve bought the course, you will have life-long access and receive notifications when the course has been updated!

 I don't have a lot of time, is this course for me?

-You can do this course in your own pace!
+No worries, you can do this course in your own pace.
 So if you want to take it slow, you can take it slow.
-When you have plenty of time, you can go through the instruction materials faster.
+When you have plenty of time, you can go through the online videos faster.

 I am not very technical.
 Will I understand the material?

-Yes, actually creating a motorcycle vlog is not so much about equipment but more about storytelling, the use of your equipment at the right time, and editing in the end.
-And don’t forget you can pause the instruction videos as many times as you want or rewatch them as many times as you need!
+Yes, actually creating a motorcycle vlog is not so much about equipment but more about storytelling, using your filming equipment at the right time, and editing it well in the end.
+And don’t forget, you can pause the instruction videos as many times as you want or rewatch them as often as you need!

 What equipment do I need to complete the challenges in your course?

-For the challenges, you only need a smartphone or GoPro, a selfiestick, and/or mount on your bike or helmet for the camera.
+For the challenges, you only require a smartphone or GoPro, a selfiestick, and/or mount on your bike or helmet for the camera.
 Trust me, you don't need the most professional equipment when you start vlogging.
 To edit your first motorcycle vlog, you will need a basic editing program.
 In my course, I share the setup for Imovie and Filmora.
 Both editing programs are for free.
-I am looking forward to your first results!

 I’ve paid for the course, but I’ve changed my mind.
 Can I get my money back?

-Can I follow the course on a mobile device?
+Can I take the courses on a mobile device?

 Yes, the course can be followed on all devices.
-It’s recommended however to follow the course on a desktop as it will be more comfortable to see the videos on a larger screen.
+It’s recommended however to follow the course on a desktop as it will be more comfortable to view the videos on a larger screen.